darasus/ai-blog/content/5-ways-to-cook-with-tofu-for-meat-eaters-and-vegetarians.md

   while keeping it soft and creamy on the inside.
 You can serve tofu with a variety of sauces, including barbecue sauce, teriyaki sauce, or a simple mixture of soy sauce and lemon or lime juice.
+intro: >-
+  Regardless of your diet, tofu can be a versatile addition to your meal plan.
+It’s also one of the most misunderstood foods.
+Everyone knows what cheese, fish, and chicken remind us of—which is why for many people, tofu is an odd, almost alien food.

+  That said, tofu offers a number of benefits: it’s high in protein and low in calories and saturated fat.
+In addition, depending on how you prepare it, tofu has no taste or texture that might put off anyone who’s wary of the stuff.

+  For those who don’t eat much meat or fish but still want to enjoy the flavors they bring to a meal, cooking with tofu is an excellent idea.
+Here are five ways you can use this versatile bean as a primary ingredient in your next home-cooked meal…
 ---

 ## Tofu is great when you want to add protein to a meal.